LingyuDu/LingyuDu/README.md

-Hi, I’m Lingyu Du, a PhD student in the Embedded and Networked Systems(ENS) of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) at Delft University of Technology, the Netherlands, supervised by Dr. Guohao Lan.
+Hi, I’m Lingyu Du, a PhD student in the Embedded Systems(ES) group of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) at Delft University of Technology, the Netherlands, supervised by Dr. Guohao Lan.

 I’m interested in eye-tracking, mobile computing, computer vision and reinforcement learning.